18 Ultic Soils

 UYMZ

-Other soils that have both
+Other soils that have BOTH

-2. a mottled profile form.
+2. A mottled profile form.

 Mottled-podzolic Yellow Ultic Soils